 - We started harvesting rainwater at our Wildlife Sanctuary to enable the toilets to use rainwater instead of mains water.

-- 2,850 solar panels were installed at our regional campuses contributing to a 1,000-tonne reduction in greenhouse gas emissions
+- 2,850 solar panels were installed at our regional campuses contributing to a 1,000-tonne reduction in greenhouse gas emissions.

 - We upgraded to LED lighting in our Western lecture Theatre and Beth Gleeson buildings at our Bundoora Campus, contributing to a 15% reduction in electricity.

-- We unveiled the name of our biodiverse waterway - Nangak Tamboree
+- We unveiled the name of our biodiverse waterway - Nangak Tamboree.

-- We made a commitment to be net zero by 2029 and began to roll out a range of projects from LED lighting upgrades, rooftop solar and organic waste composting
+- We made a commitment to be net zero by 2029 and began to roll out a range of projects from LED lighting upgrades, rooftop solar and organic waste composting.

-Our regional campuses will be net zero
+- Our regional campuses will be net zero with our Mildura and Shepparton Campuses being the first to reach this milestone.

-We will be Victoria’s first university to be net zero
+- We will be net zero.

 Building on our past, we continue to embed sustainability initiatives in everything we do: